3D Printing Guide

 This technique involves using a heat gun to apply gentle heat to the surface of the 3D print.
 The heat causes the plastic to soften and flow, which can smooth out surface imperfections.

 This method is most commonly used with ABS (Acrylonitrile Butadiene Styrene) filament, as it is a thermoplastic that can be reshaped with heat.
-However, it’s essential to use a low heat setting and move the heat gun slowly to avoid melting or distorting the print.
+However, using a low heat setting and moving the heat gun slowly is essential to avoid melting or distorting the print.

 Pros